carlinhosmugiwara/urionlinejudge/README.md

 # urionlinejudge
-Questões do uri resolvidas pra quem quiser aí kkkkkk
+Questões do uri resolvidas, pra quem quiser aí kkkkkk Uri questions solved, for whoever wants it lol